jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

 Open the newly created "Vagrantfile" in your preferred text editor and uncomment the line `config.vm.network :hostonly, "192.168.33.10"` (near or at line 23).
 You may also specify an address of your choosing instead of the default.

-Note if you'd like to use a bridged network connection, uncomment the `config.vm.network :bridged` line instead (near or at line 28)
+Note: If you'd like to use a bridged network connection, uncomment the `config.vm.network :bridged` line instead (near or at line 28).

 See [http://vagrantup.com/v1/docs/config/vm/network.html](http://vagrantup.com/v1/docs/config/vm/network.html) for details on the `config.vm.network` setting.

-Now we can start our guest vagrant box
+Now we can start our guest vagrant box:

     vagrant up

+Note: The first `vagrant up` might take a few minutes.
+Be patient!

+Other Notes:
+* If you need to change some settings in your "Vagrantfile", make sure to do `vagrant reload`
+* The directory where your "Vagrantfile" is stored is a shared drive on your virtual machine!
+From your virtual machine it can be accessed at `/vagrant`.

 ## NGINX and TileStache on the Guest Vagrant Box